Learning to Grasp 3D Objects using Deep Residual U-Nets: Graspable Part Detection

-A point cloud of an object is represented as a set of points, $p_i : i \in \{ 1, \dots n\}$, where each point is described by their 3D coordinates $[x, y, z]$ and RGB information.
-In this work, we only used geometric information of the object.
-Therefore, the input and output data type is point cloud which stored in a three dimensions array.
-Towards this end, we first represent an object as a volumetric grid and then use the obtained representation as the input to the CNN with 3D filter banks.
-In this work, considering the computational power limit, we use a fixed occupancy grid of size $32 \times 32 \times 32$ voxels as the input of networks.
+Grasp synthesis denotes the formulation of a stable robotic grasp for a given object \cite{morrison2018closing}.
+In this paper, we formulate grasp synthesis as a cascaded approach: first predicting the graspable areas using Res-U-Net architecture, and then, choosing the best collision-free path to approach and grasp the object.
+The input to our grasp synthesis framework is a point cloud of an object extracted from a 3D scene using object segmentation algorithms such as \cite{kasaei2018perceiving,Sock_2017_ICCV}.
+A point cloud of an object, $O$, is represented as a set of points, $p_i : i \in \{ 1, \dots n\}$, where each point is described by their 3D coordinates $[x, y, z]$ and RGB information.
+In this work, we only use geometric information of the object and discard the color data.
+Therefore, we represent an object as a fixed occupancy grid of size $32 \times 32 \times 32$ voxels.
+The obtained representation is then used as the input to the Res-U-Net architecture to predict the graspable parts of the object, $g$, where $g \in O$.
+In the following subsections, we first discuss the architecture of two baseline networks and then describe Res-U-Net architecture in detail.
+We finally explain how to find the best grasp configuration and the collision-free path to grasp the target object.